JonathanReyess/eeg-dementia-ml/README.md

 - **A** = Alzheimer's Disease (Class 0)
 - **F** = Frontotemporal Dementia (Class 1)
 - **C** = Healthy Control (Class 2)

-These results indicate varying performance across different classes, with the model showing stronger precision and recall for Alzheimer's Disease and weaker performance for Healthy Control.

 ## Next Steps